What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 I know the notion that some of these bad people getting away with what they have done peeves us, and we often feel that life is unfair.
 But is it?

-As a practitioner, I guess what I can reassure everyone is that bad, vile people will never get a good ending.
+As a practitioner, I can reassure everyone that bad, vile people will never get a good ending.
 Never.
 When the decomposition starts and has gone past the point of no return, there is no way to undo the process unless extreme measures are taken.
 Translate that into real life, an extreme measure could mean many things, like losing a loved one, jail time, or whatever.

-I never understood where people get the idea that bad people can get away with the things they do – they don’t.
+I never understood where people get the idea that bad people can get away with what they do – they don’t.
 They really, really don’t.
 It’s just that most of us don’t get to see it.
 I get to see things and hear more stories that most people don’t, so I hope this gives people some hope and reassurance that justice will be served eventually – just not by you.

 One notion of Chinese metaphysics that people fail to appreciate is that the laws we are talking about in Chinese metaphysics describe how karma unfolds.
 Karma is really just cause-and-effect, and Chinese metaphysics and BaZi express cause-and-effect in the form of 5 Elements and Yin & Yang.